 Rot and structural defects are the source of most problems.
-However, both are often interlinked; rot can render timber unfit for purpose, so too can beetle or woodworm infestation, which thrive in damp wood.
+However, both are often interlinked; rot can render timber unfit for purpose, and so too can beetle or woodworm infestation, which thrive in damp wood.

 Moisture can become trapped within timber in different ways:

-- ‘Shakes’ on the exterior – splits which can develop along the grain as timber dries out – do not typically compromise the structural integrity of the frame, but can lead to water ingress.
+- ‘Shakes’ on the exterior – splits which can develop along the grain as timber dries out – do not typically compromise the structural integrity of the frame, but can lead to water ingress

-Wood allows moisture and humidity to pass freely through — it’s a breathable material.
-By contrast, materials such as cement render and synthetic paints are impermeable and don’t allow the timber to breathe.
+Wood allows moisture and humidity to pass freely through — it’s a breathable building material.
+By contrast, modern building materials such as cement render and synthetic paints are impermeable and do not allow the timber to breathe.

-If you (or your building surveyor) have identified potential issues, then sourcing a skilled carpenter, master craftsman or period building specialist with expertise and previous experience in this area, is a priority.
+If you (or your building surveyor) have identified potential issues, then sourcing a skilled carpenter, master craftsperson or period building specialist with expertise and previous experience in this area, is a priority.